Southwest Baked Egg Cups & Streamlining Morning Routines

 How to streamline your morning routine

-- Make lunch the night before.
-Put yogurt or cheese sticks in freezer the night before, so the stay cold and will be thawed in time for lunch.
+Make lunch the night before.
+Put yogurt or cheese sticks in the freezer the night before, so they stay cold and will be thawed in time for lunch.

 I love eggs baked in muffin pans!
 With an uber-busy life right now I’m always looking for ways to maximize my family’s breakfast schedule while keeping it nutritious and delicious but fast and portable.

 Kids that eat a nutritious breakfast do better in school.
 They won’t get hungry before lunch, and the protein dairy provides, will keep them from getting sleepy, cranky or even headaches.

 The best part about baked egg cups?….. you can customize them with whatever ingredients you have on hand.
 My family is a big fan of Southwest eggs.
 I started with refrigerated hash browns, then threw in some black beans, California cheeses, mixed some eggs with California cottage cheese and a few spices and topped with a little more cheese. (full recipe below)

 To ease the morning scramble, make these the night before or over the weekend, wrap in a paper towel and store in an airtight container in the refrigerator.
 In the morning just grab and reheat for a minute in the microwave for a fast delicious protein-packed hot breakfast at home or on the go.

 The more streamlined your morning routine, the more likely you are to have a smooth, stress-free morning.

 Like this recipe for Southwest Baked Egg Cups?
 Pin It!